Living the (Fever) Dream

 Reality lately has been stranger than anything my subconscious could conjure up.

-You see, while Michael Keaton was in space doing hairpin turns and barrel rolls in Santa’s sleigh, me hanging onto the back for dear life, in the real world I was flat on my back, half out of it with a raging fever.
+You see, while I was riding shotgun with Michael Keaton doing barrel rolls in Santa’s sleigh, in the real world, I was flat on my back with a raging fever.

-Days were spent sweating through sheets, praying for death (I’m a terrible patient, let’s establish that right now), and missing out on a long-planned, very real trip to see Ron White.
+I spent days sweating through sheets, praying for death (I’m a terrible patient, let’s establish that right now), and missing out on a long-planned, very real trip to see Ron White.

 It always starts with denial.
 You wake up telling yourself, I’m not sick.
 My throat isn’t sore, it’s just really dry.
 That's the lie I woke up at 2 a.m. with last week.

-And every time, I somehow wonder if this might be the one that takes me out.
+And every time, I somehow wonder if this ailment might be the one that finally takes me out.
 (Like I said, cranky sick person.
 Very cranky.)

-But I’m not actually a nightmare patient unless someone tries to drag me into stupid drama (e.g., kids bickering over whose turn it is to load the dishwasher, pick a movie, fairly divide the last piece of dessert, or breathe the same air, with every argument punctuated with a dramatic yell of "Bro!").
+But I’m not actually a nightmare patient unless someone tries to drag me into stupid drama (e.g., kids bickering over chores, the last piece of dessert, or breathing the same air, every argument punctuated with shouts of "Bro!").

 I just want to be left alone to suffer in peace cause I know I’m not good company.
 This is me doing a public service: I'm hiding from you to save you.